kee-org/keevault2/ios/KdbxSwift/README.md

 ## License

 Much of the code within is copyright KeePassium and used under GPL3 license (see below).
-As with all Kee Vault Ltd open source software, the library itself is released under our AGPL3 license.
+Otherwise, the code is copyright Kee Vault Ltd unless a file-specific comment indicates an alternative source with compatible license.
+As with all Kee Vault Ltd open source software, all code in this library is released under our AGPL3 license, as described in the LICENSE file.

 ### KeePassium license statement